Patsy Ferran

 Patricia Ferran (born 25 November 1989) is a Spanish-British actress.
 She trained at the Royal Academy of Dramatic Art before becoming known for her roles on stage and screen.
 She has received a number of accolades including a Laurence Olivier Award.

 Ferran started her career acting on the London stage acting in a revival of Noël Coward's Blithe Spirit (2014).
 She went on to win the Laurence Olivier Award for Best Actress for her role in the Tennessee Williams revival Summer and Smoke (2018).
 She was Olivier-nominated for her performance as Blanche DuBois in another Tennessee Williams revival A Streetcar Named Desire (2023).

-She made her film debut in Tulip Fever (2017) she has since taken roles in Darkest Hour (2017), Living (2022), Firebrand (2023), and Mickey 17 (2025).
-On television, she had a regular supporting part in Jamestown (2017) and took roles in Black Narcissus (2020) and Miss Austen (2025).
+She made her film debut in Tulip Fever (2017).
+She has since taken roles in Darkest Hour (2017), Living (2022), Firebrand (2023), and Mickey 17 (2025).
+On television, she had a regular supporting part in Jamestown (2017) and took roles in Black Narcissus (2020), Black Mirror (2025) and Miss Austen (2025).